Ahnaf-3rd/-AI-Course-/AI Games/Connect_4/README.md

   - `assets/allies_piece.png`

 ## How to Play
-- Click on any column to drop your Axis (red) piece
+- Click on any column to drop your Luftwaffe piece
 - Connect four pieces horizontally, vertically, or diagonally to win
-- The AI (Allies/yellow) will automatically respond
+- The AI (Forces Aériennes Françaises Libres, FAFL) will automatically respond
 - Press 'R' to restart the game

 ## Screenshots